 Check out the services we offer, think about which ones fit your needs, & contact us to get started!

-All programs fit within one of our six core services:
+All programs fit within one of our five core services:

 INFORMATION & REFERRAL (I&R)

 I&R is a gateway to our programs and community supports.
 You can inquire about disability related topics such as housing, transportation, governmental assistance, and more.
 Some questions can be answered quickly, such as an explanation of the circuit breaker program and assistance with completing the application.
 Other needs are more complex, such as appealing a decision for Social Security benefits.
 If the request is a service we offer, you will be assigned to an advocate and a case will be opened.
 If not, we will refer you to resources in the community.
 Contact our Information & Referral Advocate to get started.